Banner

 His election address claimed a connection to Thamesmead but stopped short of claiming local residency.
 He was photographed with several Bexley Councillors, maybe he didn’t know them all or has forgotten about some but whatever the case he failed to uncover everything he might have done.

-If Colin Bloom had asked to borrow my two fat files of information or asked any number of local victims Nigel Farage might have found rather more honest candidates.
+If Colin Bloom had asked to borrow my two fat files of information or asked any number of local victims Nigel Farage might have found better candidates.

 19 June (Part 1) - The answer must be “No”